Skip to content

 Secret Management#

-In this repository I use two ways to encrypt secrets, both utilizing sops and age.
+In this repository I use multiple ways to encrypt secrets, utilizing sops and age.

 age is the recommended encryption tool for sops as it is more secure and easier to use than gpg.